Microsoft announces new & exciting features in Teams

 Presenters on Microsoft Teams can pick the position they would like to appear in during the presentation.
 It also allows users to adjust the size of the video feed in a suitable ratio and enjoy the benefit of real-time captions to make the conversation engaging and impactful.

 With the help of Outlook contacts, users can easily view the phone number and other contact details in the drop-down menu.
 This fantastic feature allows users to avoid skipping urgent and unavoidable calls.
 Through the Teams Admin Center, users can easily configure call forwarding settings in their tenants.
-This feature allows admins to avoid skipping important calls.
+This new teams feature allows admins to avoid skipping important calls.

 The magic of spotlighting people